netjson/netjson/README.rst

 * ``protocol``: the name of the routing protocol, can be ``static`` when representing static routes
 * ``version``: the version of the routing protocol, can be ``null`` when representing static routes
+* ``metric``: a string which indicates the name of main routing metric used by the routing protocol to determine the best routes when sending packets, can be ``null`` when representing static routes

 It may also define the optional member ``router_id``, which represent the ID of the router on which the protocol is running.

 When contained in a ``DeviceConfiguration``, a ``Network Routes`` object indicates either that a routing protocol is running on the device or that static routes have been set; in this case the member ``routes`` is required only for static routes.

-When self contained, a ``Network Routes`` object represents a routing table and must define the following members:
+When self contained, a ``NetworkRoutes`` object represents a routing table and must define a ``routes`` member, which contains a list of route objects.

-* ``metric``: a string which indicates the name of main routing metric used by the routing protocol to determine the best routes when sending packets **it can be omitted when representing static routes**
-* ``routes``: an array containing a list of routes

 Each ``route`` object must define the following members: